Ferenc Sebő

-Ferenc Sebő (/hu/, born February 10, 1947, in Szekszárd) is a Hungarian folklorist and musician, best known as the bandleader for the Sebő Ensemble, a band that produced many future stars, including Márta Sebestyén (later of Muzsikás).
+Ferenc Sebő (/hu/, 10 February 1947 – 27 April 2026) was a Hungarian folklorist and musician, best known as the bandleader for the Sebő Ensemble, a band that produced many future stars, including Márta Sebestyén (later of Muzsikás).
 The Sebő Ensemble was one of the best-known groups of the Hungarian roots revival in the 1970s.

+Sebő died after a long illness on 27 April 2026, at the age of 79.